sonicavionics/sonicavionics.com/docs/avionics/PCB-Modules/sensors.md

 ---

-The sensors module is responsible for logging and transmitting telemetry data.
+The sensors module is responsible for logging and transmitting telemetry data over the CAN.
 It utilizes the BNO055 for sensor fusion.
 A custom sensor fusion algorithm will compare its results with those from the BNO055.

 ---